 Because situations are full of grey, someone who is hurt on your property by their own doing could still attempt to collect compensation.
 But, they will have to prove that you, as the property owner, are partially or completely at fault for the injury.

 Hey, it has been known to happen.
 A burglar breaks into your home, trips over a wire coming from your TV while they are trying to steal it, and comes after you for personal injury compensation.
 But, is this actually a case that they can win?
 Thankfully in Ontario, the answer to that is no. Any responsibility you may have for visitors on your property is lifted if they enter your property by trespassing without permission or if they commit a crime.
 So because a burglar enters your home without your permission and is committing a crime, you are not liable for their personal safety.

-First, ensure that the person who is injured receives proper medial attention, making sure they are okay and getting them help the first priority.
+First, ensure that the person who is injured receives proper medical attention, making sure they are okay and getting them help the first priority.

 Secondly, record any information you can remember about the incident.
 Take photos, write information down, and try to remember as much as you can.
 If someone comes after you for compensation and you want to fight it, you will need as much evidence as you can gather to prove your case.

 It is a good idea to check the limitations of your liability coverage, as there will be a specified dollar amount that you will be covered for.
-Certain situation can get costly, especially when lawyers are involved, so it is important to ensure you have enough coverage so you do not end up paying out of pocket if things go awry.
+Certain situations can get costly, especially when lawyers are involved, so it is important to ensure you have enough coverage, so you do not end up paying out of pocket if things go awry.